lrc-se/aoc-2020/README.md

 ### Day 16

 Interface parsing galore!
 Part 2 is solved by continuously updating an index of matching positions for each field rule, looking for 1:1 matches.

+### Day 17

+Using classes this time.
+It took some time figuring out a workable way to represent the infinite grid in a finite manner, but it worked out in the end.
+Be aware that part 2 will take a few seconds to run.